hackupc/old-rules-page/Cheating Response Procedure.md

-# MLH Cheating Response Procedure
+# HackUPC Cheating Response Procedure

 The following is a guide of actions to be taken in the case of an accusation that a team cheated or otherwise violated the rules of competition.
 Violations of the Code of Conduct is handled under the [Incident Response Procedure](https://github.com/MLH/policies/blob/master/incident-response.md).
 Accusations of cheating may include but are not limited to: